gyanisinha/allthingsdata/README.md

 # allthingsdata
-all things data, ai and beyond!
-This repo is for my learning (and collabs are welcome)
+this repo is for my learning (and collabs are welcome) - for all things data, ai and beyond!

 ## AI Samples
 [ai-samples](https://github.com/gyanisinha/allthingsdata/tree/main/ai-samples)